rootchips/roslansaidi.com/content/article/automatically-logout-all-tab-using-vueuse-broadcast-channel-with-pinia.md

 ---

-## Step 3 — Subscribe to the Logout Message in App.vue
+## Subscribe to the Logout Message in App.vue

 Here, we subscribe to a logout message and monitor the data to check whether the published message is received or not.